Kunal05052003/plant_disease_detection/README.md

 <img src="web/src/assets/logo.png" alt="Your Logo" width="200%" height="200%">
 </td>
 <td>
-<b><i>Rudraksh is a powerful web-based platform that allows farmers to detect plant diseases by simply uploading an image.
+<b><i>GreenFarmMinds is a powerful web-based platform that allows farmers to detect plant diseases by simply uploading an image.
 Using advanced machine learning models and a user-friendly interface, Rudraksh aims to provide timely and accurate disease identification, accompanied by the progression rates of potential diseases.</b>
 </td>
 </tr>
 </table>